agilebeat-inc/maprover--data-amass/README.md

 ```

 This moves all tiles whose file size is less than 600 bytes into a subdirectory `junk` so that they can be easily ignored when the training tiles get read in to other programs.

+We could have also done all of this from within a single Python script; again, see the `driver.py` code.